m-mcardle/my-website/assets/markdown/Vidyard.md

   ### Multi-Select Team Filter

   The final phase of my team's project was to extend the functionality of the Dashboard to support querying across multiple teams.
-This involved once again building a new menu component for the "multi-selection" as well as tweaking our endpoints once again to support returning data from multiple teams.
+This involved once again building a new menu component for the "multi-selection" as well as tweaking our endpoints to support returning data from multiple teams.
 This was the most exciting part of my term as I actually was privileged enough to become the Project Lead for this phase.
 As the project leader my duties involved leading my team’s daily standup, organizing testing sessions to ensure coverage of expected behavior, and having discussions with developers, designers, and managers to ensure that all concerns are understood and the project’s development flowed smoothly.
 During my time as project lead I overcame challenges such as navigating work delegation when significant parts of the team were on vacation, made scope decisions to ensure we maintained on track for our targeted release, and helped shape new designs that more effectively solved the issues we were addressing.
 While managing the responsibilities of a Project Lead, I was still able to complete 42% of my team's tickets to ensure that I was contributing effectively as a developer.

   </column>